Instagram announces an expected change for those who do not want to be victims of the algorithm | Technology

-Instagram has announced that it will be possible to view the publications in chronological order starting next year.
+Instagram has announced that it will be possible to view the posts in chronological order starting next year.

 When you enter most social networks the normal thing is that an algorithm has ordered the publications that appear to you.
 Whether based on your interest in the people or entities that publish or because they judge on the platform what news may interest you, it is not usually possible to see them in chronological order.
 But that’s going to change on Instagram.